Vedant2254/EHR-LockChain/Readme.md

 `/frontend/utils` all pure functions, takes some parameters -> does some computation -> returns the result, depends on pre-built modules like `crypto`, `web3.storage`, `@metamask/eth-sig-util`.

-`/frontend/hooks` all communication functions (custom react hooks), establishes communications between frontend, backend and IPFS, depends on functions in `/frontend/utils` to fulfill functionalities.
+`/frontend/hooks` all communication functions (custom react hooks), establishes communications between frontend, backend and IPFS, depends on functions in `/frontend/utils` to fulfill their functionalities.

 `/frontend/components` all UI components, handles UI and user interaction.
 Built using [Mantine.dev](https://mantine.dev/) UI library, and is highly dependent on custom react hooks in `/frontend/hooks`.